rajkamal-github/rtm-devspace-linux/linux-essentials.md

 # Archive and compression

 ## tar
-Bundle files into a single file
+Bundle files into a single file.